miguelammatos/Kollaps/README.md

 ### Generating a deployment file

-Use the provided `NEEDdeploymentGenerator` to transform an XML experiment specification into either a Docker Compose file or a Kubernetes Manifest file.
+Use the provided `KollapsDeploymentGenerator` to transform an XML experiment specification into either a Docker Compose file or a Kubernetes Manifest file.
 Syntax:
 ```
-$NEEDdeploymentGenerator topology5.xml <Orchestrator flag> > topology5.yaml
+$KollapsDeploymentGenerator topology5.xml <Orchestrator flag> > topology5.yaml
 ```
 The orchestrator flag can be `-s` for Swarm or `-k` for Kubernetes.
 Default: Swarm.

-On either orchestrator, this command must be run on a Manager/Master node so that the NEEDdeploymentGenerator can gather information regarding the cluster state and pass it to the bootstrappers as environment variables.
+On either orchestrator, this command must be run on a Manager/Master node so that the KollapsDeploymentGenerator can gather information regarding the cluster state and pass it to the bootstrappers as environment variables.
 This avoids all nodes requiring both Manager/Master status and full knowledge of the containers running on the cluster before the experiment can be started.

 Note that this must be run from the folder in which the `topology` file sits, or a parent directory.